strudelAndCoffee/react-portfolio/README.md

 ## Description

 This is my portfolio.
-It includes About and Resume sections, a Contact form, and a Portfolio page section displaying links to the apps that I have created.
+It includes About and Resume sections, a Contact form, and a Portfolio page displaying links to the apps that I have created.

 This webpage was created using React and Node.JS.
 All code is authored by Stevie Trudell (strudelAndCoffee).